auswuchs/vue-dialog/README.md

 ## Passing data from/to dialog

 There are several ways to deal with data.
 First of all, you can pass data to the second argument of the `useDialog` composable.
 Data must be an object with component props.
-For example, if a component has a prop with the name `deail` we can pass this `{ detail: { ... } }`.
+For example, if a component has a prop with the name `detail` we can pass it like this `{ detail: { ... } }`.

-If you don't set the props behavior options (third argument of `useDialog` composable), then each time you pass values, this data will be saved.
-For example, if you have an dialog component and you called it some data, then next time if you don't pass a new data, it will show this data again.

-- `clear` - if `true` will tell to function reset values after closing dialog
-- `keepInitial` - if `true` reset props values to initial values, otherwise to default values of the component

 ```javascript
 const dialog = useDialog(